bdaoust28/FieldPulse-ETL-Pipeline/README.md

 # Invoice Item Import Spreadsheet Generator for FieldPulse
 ###### by Beau Daoust (2022)
-This project an ETL pipeline which processes user-generated CSV data and loads it to a template XLSX file, ready to be uploaded (via the Mass Import functionality) to FieldPulse.
+This project is an ETL pipeline which processes user-generated CSV data and loads it to a template XLSX file, ready to be uploaded (via the Mass Import functionality) to FieldPulse.

 *DISCLAIMER: this project was specially written for an appliance-focused company, but can (and should) be modified to suit your needs.
 FieldPulse [does not recommend](https://help.fieldpulse.com/en/articles/2679548-importing-invoice-items) including special characters in the item name.*